sebastiendonadio/devopsmlops/chapters/06-chapter4.md

 1. Design Pipeline - once an algorithm is determined, put together the pipeline that will use the data and the algorithm.

-1. ML Experiments - post design of the pipeline, run the pipeline for different experiments with different data versions and algorithms.
+1. ML Experiments - post design of the pipeline, run experiments using the pipeline for different data versions and algorithms.

 1. Hyperparameter Tuning - part of the ML experiments include trying different hyperparameters for best model performance.